yrwq/termstart/README.md

 # ![preview](/.assets/preview.png)

-<center style="font-size: 30px">The idea is to have a minimal but functional home page for your browser.</center>
+<center style="font-size: 30px">The idea is to have a minimal but functional home page for your browser. <br></center>

 <center><a href="https://yrwq.github.io/termstart"> Try it! </a></center>